 The Criminal Justice Association at Northern Michigan University is a group for those interested in the field of Criminal Justice.
 As a group, we get involved within the community and hold events to expand our horizons in different aspects of our field.
-The NMU Criminal Justice Association is open to all Northern Michigan University students.
+The NMU Criminal Justice Association is for all who have an interest in Criminal Justice.

 President